Long Way Round: Motorcycle breakdowns

-Von Planta's bike suffered a broken frame after a bad fall in Mongolia, and only a "bodge job" by Boorman using tire levers and cable-ties enabled them to get to the next town, where it could be welded.
+Von Planta's bike suffered a broken frame after a bad fall in Mongolia, and only a bodge-job by Boorman using tire levers and cable-ties enabled them to get to the next town, where it could be welded.
 Afterward, they realized that the anti-lock braking system no longer worked (due to the battery not being disconnected prior to the electric arc welder being used to repair the frame), and the entire bike had to be shipped to Ulaanbaatar and sent home.
 A replacement was found locally (nicknamed 'The Red Devil'), a new Russian-made IZh Planeta 5, purchased for about US$1,000.
 This later developed gearbox problems.
-Two passing Mongolian sheep herders were able quickly to repair it, laughing that McGregor and Boorman had such high-quality tools but little idea how to fix the bike, however, McGregor and Boorman found the irony as funny as their helpers.
+Two passing Mongolian sheep herders were able to quickly repair it, laughing that McGregor and Boorman had such high-quality tools but little idea how to fix the bike, with McGregor and Boorman finding the irony as funny as their helpers.
 The next part of the route was especially wet and muddy, making the heavy BMW bikes undrivable and forcing McGregor and Boorman to man-handle them for long distances, whilst von Planta on the much lighter Planeta had no trouble riding.
-The frame of McGregor's bike broke in two places just past the small city of Tynda in Siberia, forcing them to flag down a passing truck driver that took them back to Tynda for more welding.
+The frame of McGregor's bike broke in two places just past the small city of Tynda in Siberia, forcing them to flag down a passing truck which took them back to Tynda for more welding.

 One of McGregor's greatest fears was drawing water into his engine, which affected his bike twice while crossing Siberian rivers.
 He pumped out water from the engine and exhaust, and the bike restarted.
 The bikes also sustained problems after being incorrectly stowed during the flight from Magadan, which required a full service when they arrived in Alaska.
 Boorman's bike suffered the only serious tire puncture of the trip.
 Boorman also broke a spoke on his rear wheel, which was replaced by The Motorcycle Shop in Anchorage.
-All of the motorcycles also suffered bumps, scrapes and cracks, although, except for von Planta's BMW, they survived the journey.
+All of the motorcycles also suffered bumps, scrapes and cracks, but, except for von Planta's BMW, ultimately survived the journey.